DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ## **Compile DAFoam with automatic differentiation (optional)**

 This step is only needed if you want to use the automatic differentiation feature (adjJacobianOption=JacobianFree) in DAFoam.
-If you skip this step, you have to use the default finite-difference Jacobian adjoint, i.e., adjJacobianOption=JacobianFree.
+If you skip this step, you have to use the default finite-difference Jacobian adjoint, i.e., adjJacobianOption=JacobianFD.
 Check the detail of the adjJacobianOption key on [this page](https://dafoam.github.io/doxygen/html/classdafoam_1_1pyDAFoam_1_1DAOPTION.html).
 Note that some derivatives, e.g., the betaSA and alphaPorosity, are only avaiable with adjJacobianOption=JacobianFree.

 We need to first compile an AD version of OpenFOAM: